dataideaorg/dataidea-blog/posts/2024/python-flow-control-full-tutorial/.ipynb_checkpoints/index-checkpoint.md

 ---
 title: Flow Control
 description: There are different types of control flow tools available to us in Python and we will go through them in detail in this lesson.
-keywords: [function, conditional statements, if, if else, if elif, lambda functions, loops, for loop, while loop]
+keywords:
+  [
+    function,
+    conditional statements,
+    if,
+    if else,
+    if elif,
+    lambda functions,
+    loops,
+    for loop,
+    while loop,
+  ]
 author: Juma Shafara
 categories: [Tutorial, Python]
-date: "2023-07-17"
+date: "2024-07-17"
 ---

 ![Photo by DATAIDEA](thumbnail.jpg)